Harsh16gupta/Harsh16gupta/README.md

   • Music enthusiast – coding sessions are powered by a carefully curated playlist.
   • Currently expanding knowledge in Artificial Intelligence & Machine Learning.

-Feel free to connect to discuss any idea.
+Feel free to connect with me on my socials, always open to chat, collaborate, or just geek out over cool tech stuff.